-Permitted signs must meet the regulations in Section V. Each building within the Mixed Use Development Subarea may have a maximum of three total sign types.
-All sign types are limited to one per primary building facade, except for window signs.
-There may be multiple window signs if the signs are within the stated size regulations.
-If a sign is not listed, it is not permitted in the subarea.
+Each building within the State Route 332 Corridor Subarea may have a maximum of three different types of signs.
+Permitted signs must meet the regulations in Section V. If a sign if not listed, it is not permitted in the subarea.